haqatak/mmgp/README.md

 - *extract_models(string prefix,  obj to explore)*\
 This tool will try to detect for you models that are embedded in a pipeline or in some custom class.
 It will save you time by building a pipe dictionary required by *offload.all* or "offload.profile*.
 The prefix correponds to the text that will appear before the name of each model in the dictionary.

-- *load_loras_into_model(model, lora_path, lora_multi)*\
+- *load_loras_into_model(model, lora_path, lora_multi, activate_all_loras = True)*\
 Load in a model a list of Lora described by a list of path *lora_path* and a list of *weights coefficients*.
 The Lora file must be in the *diffusers* format.
 This function works also on non diffusers models.
 However if there is already an official Lora support for a model it is recommended to use the official diffusers functions.
+By default all the load loras will be activated or they can be activated later using *activate_loras*.

+-*activate_loras(model, lora_nos, lora_multi = None )*\
+Activate the loras whose nos are in the list of nos.
+Every lora that is not this list and that was activated previously will be disactivated.

 - *save_model(model, file_path, do_quantize = False, quantizationType = qint8 )*\
 Save tensors of a model already loaded in memory in a safetensor format (much faster to reload).
 You can save it in a quantized format (default qint8 quantization recommended).